sassoftware/sasoptpy/doc/guide/basics.rst

   >>> production_cap = so.Variable(name='production_cap', vartype=so.INT, lb=0)

-  and add it to an existing model using
+  and add it to an existing model by using

   >>> m.include(production_cap)

-* :meth:`Model.add_variables` method is used to add a set of variables.
+* The :meth:`Model.add_variables` method is used to add a set of variables.

   .. ipython:: python

      production = m.add_variables(PERIODS, vartype=so.INT, name='production',
 	                          lb=min_production)

-  When passed as a set of variables, individual variables can be obtained by using individual keys, such as ``production['Period1']``.
+  When passed as a set of variables, you can retrieve individual variables by using individual keys, such as ``production['Period1']``.
-  To create multi-dimensional variables, simply list all the keys as follows:
+  To create multidimensional variables, simply list all the keys as follows:

   >>> multivar = m.add_variables(KEYS1, KEYS2, KEYS3, name='multivar')